 edit Money market accounts vs savings accounts

 Money market accounts are rather similar to savings accounts — both are active accounts that allow money to stay liquid.
-In general, a money market account tends to pay a higher interest rate in exchange for a higher minimum balance and fewer withdrawals allowed every month compared with a savings account.
+Traditionally, a money market account would pay a higher interest rate in exchange for a higher minimum balance and fewer withdrawals allowed every month compared with a savings account.
+However, with online banking, the interest rate is quite comparable to that of MMAs.
+A money market account also allows easier access to the funds as compared to a savings account.

 edit Money market accounts vs Money market funds